regulusmagnus/big-edit/README.md

 - Add/remove items from the "Lost & Found" pedestal in the starting area
 - Unlock gourds and modify where they have been placed
 - Enable/disable orb beacon lights, or place them all in your inventory (try it! it's hilarious!)
+- Gourds and orb beacons link to locations on the wand.com interactive map

 ## To Do